 - "Recipes" (Rich Cards) directly in the search results

 So-called Rich Snippets are made possible by Structured Data and can strongly influence the CTR(Click Through Rate) of search results.
 If no operator in the niche uses structured data, you can also see this as an opportunity to stand out more in the search results or even appear in prominent places:

-If a quick look at the search results indicates only low to medium competition for a keyword, then the next step is to check how profitable the keyword is.
-For this we need a tool for keyword research.
+If a quick look at the search results shows that it could be a keyword with weak to medium competition, then the next step is to check how profitable the keyword is.
+For this we need a keyword research tool.

 Paid tools are always more reliable than free tools.
 These usually also have a larger and more up-to-date keyword database.
-Below are some examples of online tools.
+Here are some examples of online tools.

 The following characteristic values are important:

 - Cost per click (CPC) stands for how much money advertisers pay on average for a click on an ad for this keyword.
 High click prices are an indicator of strong competition or niches where high profits are possible.

-Ubersuggest can even analyze domains for your most profitable keywords and find out which keywords your competition has optimized.
-We'll come back to this kind of keyword research later.
+Meanwhile, UberSuggest can even analyse domains for their most profitable keywords and thus find out which keywords your competitors are optimised for.
+More about this type of keyword research later.

-In the tab "Keyword Ideas", you can see more suggestions for related keywords.
+In the tab "Keyword ideas" you will see further suggestions for related keywords.
 The results are sorted by search volume:

-Since these keyword ideas have a high search volume, you should also include them in your content.
-It appears these topics are relevant for a large number of users.
-Write down the suggestions relevant for your business in your mind map.
-They'll later form the subheadings or topics in your content.
+Since these keyword ideas have a high search volume, you should also cover them in your content.
+It seems that these topics are relevant for a large part of the users.
+Write down the suggestions that are relevant for your business in your mind map.
+They will later form the subheadings or the topics in your content.

 The free membership includes: